How to train a model in Python

 print(f"Best cross-validation score: {grid_search.best_score_:.4f}")

-This code demonstrates how GridSearchCV methodically finds the best hyperparameters for a model.
-You define a param_grid dictionary containing different values to test for settings like n_estimators and max_depth.
+This code automates the tedious process of finding the best settings—or hyperparameters—for your model.
+It sets up a param_grid, which is a dictionary of different values to test for settings like n_estimators and max_depth.

 Get started with Replit

-The agent writes the code, tests for errors, and deploys your application from your description.
+The Agent writes the code, tests for errors, and deploys your app.
+You can focus on the idea, not the setup.
 Start building with Replit.

 Create & deploy websites, automations, internal tools, data pipelines and more in any programming language without setup, downloads or extra tools.
 All in a single cloud workspace with AI built in.